Solar panels are an increasingly popular solution for UK homes – largely because of how much money they can save you on your energy bills.

 Cycle life of solar batteries

-So, why is cycle life such an important consideration when choosing the most cost-effective solar battery for your home?
+So, why is cycle life (or, if you prefer, life cycle) such an important consideration when choosing the most cost-effective solar battery for your home?

 Put simply, it’s because the more life cycles your solar battery has, the longer time it can perform at an efficient rate for.
 A longer lifespan also means you’ll incur fewer replacement costs going forward.